CareEvolution/mdh-data-guide/readme.md

 ### Example Queries

 Try out the example [queries](https://github.com/CareEvolution/mdh-data-guide/blob/main/queries) to explore and transform your MyDataHelps data using SQL.
-These queries can be run from the Export Explorer page in [MyDataHelps Designer](https://designer.mydatahelps.org) or using your preferred query application.
+To run these queries, sign into [MyDataHelps Designer](https://designer.mydatahelps.org) and navigate to the Export Explorer page (under Settings for your project).

 # Getting Started with Example Notebooks